 Particularly enjoy applying scientific rigour and academic analysis to real-world situations to obtain evidence-based solutions.

-She is a Program Committee Member and the keynote speaker of the First Workshop on Attackers and Cyber-Crime Operations; IEEE European Symposium on Security and Privacy 2019.
+Victoria is a Program Committee Member of the Second Workshop on Attackers and Cyber-Crime Operations; IEEE European Symposium on Security and Privacy 2020.
+She was a Program Committee Member and the keynote speaker of the First Workshop on Attackers and Cyber-Crime Operations; IEEE European Symposium on Security and Privacy 2019.

 2018/19 Externally funded projects: